ChainSafe/gossamer/.github/CONTRIBUTING.md

     Generate the mock code with `go generate -run "mockgen" ./...` from your working directory.
 This will also update existing mocks.
 You can update all mocks by running `go generate -run "mockgen" ./...` from the repository root.
 Note this does not log anything out.

-    ⚠️ We are still using `mockery` instead of `gomock` for older mocks, so you need to run `go generate -run "mockery|mockgen" ./...` to update all the existing mocks.
-We are slowly migrating our mocks and test code to use `gomock`.

     > To execute `//go:generate` commands that are placed at files with `//go:build integration` remember to add `-tags integration` in the `go generate` command eg. `go generate -tags integration ...`

 9. **Lint your changes.**